Reaction ODE System

 (3)\[\frac{dn_k}{dt} = \dot{\omega}_k(\rho,n_k,T)\]

-(4)\[\frac{de}{dt} = f(\rho,n_k,T)\]
+(4)\[\frac{de}{dt} = \epsilon(\rho,n_k,T)\]

 The effect of this flag in the integrators is that we don’t worry about converting between mass and molar fractions when calling the righthand side function and Jacobian, and we don’t do any normalization requiring \(\sum_k X_k = 1\).

-While this is the most common way to construct the set of burn equations, and is used in most of our production networks, all of them are ultimately implemented by the network itself, which can choose to disable the evolution of any of these equations by setting the RHS to zero.
+While the system above is the most common way to construct the set of burn equations, and is used in most of our production networks, all of them are ultimately implemented by the network itself, which can choose to disable the evolution of any of these equations by setting the RHS to zero.
 The integration software provides some helper routines that construct common RHS evaluations, like the routine that converts a temperature update to \(\dot{e}\), but these calls are always explicitly done by the individual networks rather than being handled by the integration backend.
 This allows you to write a new network that defines the RHS in whatever way you like.

 The standard reaction rates can all be boosted by a constant factor by setting the integrator.react_boost runtime parameter.
 This will simply multiply the righthand sides of each species evolution equation (and appropriate Jacobian terms) by the specified constant amount.

-burner
+burner interface

 AMREX_GPU_HOST_DEVICE AMREX_FORCE_INLINE

-void burner (burn_t& state, Real dt)
+void burner (burn_t& state, amrex::Real dt)

 The input is a burn_t.